 Pembina's Level 2 financial instruments carried at fair value are valued using inputs that include quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace.
-Instruments in this category include non-exchange traded derivatives such as over-the-counter physical forwards and options, including those that have prices similar to quoted market prices.
-Pembina obtains quoted market prices for its inputs from information sources including banks, Bloomberg Terminals and Natural Gas Exchange.
+Instruments in this category include exchange traded derivatives using Level 2 inputs as a practical expedient and non-exchange traded derivatives such as over-the-counter physical forwards and options, including those that have prices similar to quoted market prices.
+Pembina obtains market prices for its inputs from information sources including banks, Bloomberg Terminals and Natural Gas Exchange.